 Enabling people from different backgrounds to come together to share their ideas and channel how they feel about life in Thurrock builds strong, cohesive communities.
 We will work together with a diverse network of residents and community organisations to drive forward our commitments to achieve equality, diversity and inclusion implementing a strengths-based approach.

 Delivering our priorities

-The following section sets out how we will work collaboratively to deliver our priorities in alignment with the 3 themes of:
+The following section sets out how we will work collaboratively to deliver our priorities in alignment with the three themes (Engagement, Empowerment, Equality).